Likud: Territory

-"The Government of Israel flatly rejects the establishment of a Palestinian Arab state west of the Jordan river.
-The Palestinians can run their lives freely in the framework of self-rule, but not as an independent and sovereign state.
-Thus, for example, in matters of foreign affairs, security, immigration, and ecology, their activity shall be limited in accordance with imperatives of Israel's existence, security and national needs."

 With Likud back in power, starting in 2009, Israeli foreign policy is still under review.
 Likud leader Benjamin Netanyahu, in his "National Security" platform, neither endorsed nor ruled out the idea of a Palestinian state.
-"Netanyahu has hinted that he does not oppose the creation of a Palestinian state, but aides say he must move cautiously because his religious-nationalist coalition partners refuse to give away land."
+According to Time, "Netanyahu has hinted that he does not oppose the creation of a Palestinian state, but aides say he must move cautiously because his religious-nationalist coalition partners refuse to give away land."

 On 14 June 2009, Netanyahu delivered a speech at Bar-Ilan University (also known as "Bar-Ilan Speech"), at Begin-Sadat Center for Strategic Studies, that was broadcast live in Israel and across parts of the Arab world, on the topic of the Middle East peace process.
 He endorsed for the first time the creation of a Palestinian state alongside Israel, with several conditions.

 However, on 16 March 2015, Netanyahu stated in the affirmative, that if he were elected, a Palestinian state would not be created.
 Netanyahu argued, "anyone who goes to create today a Palestinian state and turns over land, is turning over land that will be used as a launching ground for attacks by Islamist extremists against the State of Israel."
 Some take these statements to mean that Netanyahu and Likud oppose a Palestinian state.
 After having been criticised by U.S. White House Spokesperson Josh Earnest for the "divisive rhetoric" of his election campaign, on 19 March 2015, Netanyahu retreated to "I don't want a one-state solution.
 I want a peaceful, sustainable two-state solution.
 I have not changed my policy."

 The Likud Constitution of May 2014 is more vague and ambiguous.
 Though it contains commitments to the strengthening of Jewish settlement in the West Bank, it does not explicitly rule out the establishment of a Palestinian state.